panzerdp/dmitripavlutin.com/content/posts/2016-11-09-swift-self/index.md

 ---
-title: "How to use correctly 'self' keyword in Swift"
+title: "How to Use Correctly 'self' Keyword in Swift"
 description: "Interesting dive into practices how to use 'self' keyword in Swift.
 Should you omit or always use 'self'?
 Find out the reasons and answer."
 published: "2016-11-09"
 modified: "2016-11-09"